nickbattle/vdmj/LSP/README.md

 - `annotations2-1.0.0-<date>.jar`
 - `lsp-0.0.1-SNAPSHOT-<date>.jar`

 The LSP/DAP server is executed by starting Java with these four jars.
+The annotations jars are optional, but useful.
 The main class is lsp.LSPServerSocket.

 `Usage: LSPServerSocket [-vdmsl | -vdmpp | -vdmrt] -lsp <port> -dap <port>`

-So one VDM dialect **must** be passed, along with the listening port for the LSP and DAP protocols.
+Note that one VDM dialect **must** be passed, along with the listening port for the LSP and DAP protocols.
 For example:

 `java -cp <jars> lsp.LSPServerSocket -vdmsl -lsp 8000 -dap 8001`